Alexander Burnes

-Captain Sir Alexander Burnes FRS (16 May 1805 – 2 November 1841) was a Scottish explorer, military officer, and diplomat associated with the Great Game.
+Captain Sir Alexander Burnes FRS (16 May 1805 – 2 November 1841) was a Scottish explorer, military officer and diplomat associated with the Great Game.
 He was nicknamed Bokhara Burnes for his role in establishing contact with and exploring Bukhara.
 His memoir, Travels into Bokhara, was a bestseller when it was first published in 1835.

 Early life

 Burnes was born on 16 May 1805 in Montrose, Scotland, as the fourth son of James Burnes (1780–1852) the local provost, who was first cousin to the poet Robert Burns.
 His brother was the doctor and surgeon James Burnes.

-At the age of sixteen, Alexander joined the army of the East India Company and while serving in India, he learned Urdu and Persian, and obtained an appointment as interpreter at Surat in 1822.
+At the age of sixteen, Alexander joined the army of the East India Company and while serving in India, he learned Urdu and Persian, and obtained an appointment as an interpreter at Surat in 1822.

 He was transferred to Kutch in 1826 where he was based at Bhuj for three years.
 As assistant to the political agent, he took an interest in the history and geography of north-western India and the adjacent countries, which had not yet been thoroughly explored by the British; he then went to Afghanistan.